Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Magic flexures

 To put this to practice, we calculate $\kappa$ and $S_\mathrm{mod}$ for the main flexure for loads up to \SI{100}{\kilo\gram}.
 The results are shown in Fig.~\ref{fig:flexure:kappa:large:mass}.
 To verify the Python code, several points were also calculated using commercial finite element analysis (FEA) software.
 While there are small differences between the two calculations that we attribute to negligible numerical inaccuracies in both methods, the overall trends agree.
 Both calculations predict the existence of a magic flexure.
 The main flexure becomes magic at a load of \SI{56}{\kilo\gram}.

-Much more work needs to be done to understand magic flexures fully.
-We believe they have low loss, i.e., high $Q$, and very little anelastic relaxation, our focus in this article.
+Much more work needs to be done to fully understand magic flexures.
+We believe they have low loss, i.e., high $Q$ even at low frequencies in the bandwidth of the characteristic frequencies of the generalized Maxwell solid (Fig.~\ref{fig:bode:distr}), and very little anelastic relaxation, which is our focus in this article.
 Hence, Kibble balances might be a perfect application for magic flexures.
 The investigation presented in this section is theoretical and numerical in nature, and a careful experimental investigation is unfortunately outside the scope of this work.
 We hope to dive into this exciting research in years to come after the Quantum Electro-Mechanical Metrology Suite (QEMMS)~\cite{Keck2022} has been built and qualified.